IgniteUI/igniteui-docfx/en/components/for_of.md

 ---
 title: igxFor
-_description: The Ignite UI for Angular product is providing virtual directive igxFor similar to ngFor, but it is creating scrollbars and only renders small chunks of the data.
+_description: Ignite UI for Angular now exposes a virtual igxFor directive similar to ngFor, which virtualizes DOM object rendering by visualizing only the visible chunks of the data in the DOM.
 _keywords: Ignite UI for Angular, UI controls, Angular widgets, web widgets, UI widgets, Angular, Native Angular Components Suite, Native Angular Controls, Native Angular Components Library, Virtualization, Performance, Virtual directive, Virtual For
 ---